Jhm323/September-Code-Jam/README.md

-# 🧹 Random Cleaning Challenge Generator
+# Tidy Fish Cleaning Challenge Generator

-A small React app that generates a random cleaning challenge made for the Software Engineering september 2025 code jam.
+A small React app that generates a random cleaning challenge made for the Software Engineering September 2025 code jam.
 Users can generate 3–5 cleaning tasks, check them off in a checklist, and track their progress with a progress bar.
 When all tasks are complete, a congratulatory message is displayed.

 ---